EdinUser/YouTubeLocalHistory/docs/FAQ.md

 ### Q: Can I sync my history across devices?
 **A:** Yes, if you're using Firefox!
 Enable Firefox Sync in your browser settings, then enable sync in the extension's Settings tab.

+### Q: How often does sync run by default?
+**A:** By default, the automatic sync interval is approximately every 10 minutes.
+Immediate sync on updates is disabled by default to reduce resource usage.
+You can still trigger manual sync from the Settings tab (Firefox only).

+### Q: Can I stop saving progress when watching inside playlists?
+**A:** Yes.
+There are two options:
+- **Global:** Enable "Pause history in playlists" in Settings to stop tracking progress during any playlist session.
+- **Per‑playlist:** Use the playlist's **"Ignore videos"** toggle in the Playlists tab to exclude just that playlist.

 ### Q: Does sync work with Chrome?
 **A:** Not yet, but we're working on it!
 For now, you can use the export/import feature to transfer your history between devices.